 Every other day I had to go back to the hospital for blood tests.
 I should have asked them if I could do these tests at my general practitioner, but I didn’t know this was an option at that point, so I had to drag myself to the hospital.
 Afraid to pass out or vomit.
 I can’t believe I was still so nauseous after taking Metoclopramide.
 During my second visit, I spend more than half an hour hanging above a hospital toilet, with the door locked.
 I was sitting on the ground, shaking and cold.
 I realised that if I would pass out now, nobody would find me.
 This was more than a week after I noticed my first symptoms.

 I started looking online for natural remedies for Dengue fever, because the official medicins couldn’t do much.
 There I found articles about papaya leaves.
 I still can’t believe nobody in the hospital told me about this, because it is the number one natural remedy for dengue patients.
-The extract from papaya leaves increases the count of blood platelets!
+The extract of a papaya leaf increases the count of blood platelets!
 This has been proved by many studies.
-I started taking capsules with papaya leave extract and slowly I started to feel better.
+I started taking capsules with papaya leaf extract and slowly I started to feel better.
 My blood values got better and after being violently ill for 2 weeks I could finally visit a supermarket again.

 I have been really sick for more than a month.
 Because my body had to work extremely hard to get the virus out of my system, I was exhausted.
 After 6 weeks I slowly started to work out again.
 I wanted to feel strong and like myself again.
 But it was too soon.
 Some people feel dengue in their system for more than a year.
 The symptoms, even the rash, can come back.